Build a Query

 To explore more examples related to using relational fields with the parent. prefix, visit Examples: Query for Traces.

-Prefix: Any
+Prefix: child

 Tip

-• any. returns results in random order.
+• child. returns results in random order.

 So you might use a query that contains: